 According to NHTSA, the worst days to drive are definitely Saturday and Sunday.
 On these two days, the number of car accidents is usually the highest (especially during holidays and summer vacation time).
 Also, weekends always have the highest fatality rate.
 The highest amount of accidents occurred between noon and midnight, with the most dangerous period to drive being between 5:00 pm and 6:00 pm.

 On the other side, Wednesday and Thursday had the fewest amount of car accidents, as well as fatalities.

 Have you been involved in a car accident lately?
 Have you lost someone in a tragic car accident?
-Do not hesitate to contact Los Angeles Car Accident Lawyers.
+Do not hesitate to contact a Los Angeles Car Accident Lawyer.
 They understand the situation you are in and are willing to help you seek justice and compensation for your injuries.
 The initial consultation is always free of charge, and all you have to do is either call or visit one of our offices in Los Angeles.

 Extremely High Death Rate

 California has become notorious for having an extremely high death rate.
 According to the statistics, the state has 1.09 deaths per fatal crash.
 Based on this information, California is at almost at the very top of the most dangerous states to drive in.